ylepner/cv/README.md

 ### About

-An enthusiastic learner who has been actively engaged in web development since 2019.
-Over the past four years, I have actively immersed myself in the world of web development, cultivating a strong foundation in HTML5, CSS3, JavaScript, and TypeScript.
-My educational journey includes completing courses in JavaScript, Angular, and Node.js, enhancing my proficiency in these essential technologies.
-My commitment to continuous learning and hands-on experience led me to a successful internship as a ServiceNow Developer at EPAM Systems in Gdansk, where I studied ServiceNow development and administration.
-I am now eager to embark on a career in Front-End Development.<br>
+An enthusiastic learner who has been actively engaged in web development since 2019.<br>
+Over the past four years, I have actively immersed myself in the world of web development, cultivating a strong foundation in HTML5, CSS3, JavaScript, and TypeScript.<br>
+My educational journey includes completing courses in JavaScript, Angular, and Node.js, enhancing my proficiency in these essential technologies.<br>
+My commitment to continuous learning and hands-on experience led me to a successful internship as a ServiceNow Developer at EPAM Systems in Gdansk, where I studied ServiceNow development and administration.<br>
 I have a background in law, which has honed my analytical and problem-solving skills.<br>
 My focus is now on pursuing a fulfilling career in web development, and I look forward to contributing to innovative projects.

 ### Technical Skills

+* HTML, CSS, SASS, Tailwind,
-* HTML5, CSS3
+* Figma,
 * JavaScript, TypeScript
-* Angular
+* Angular, RxJS, NgRx, Angular Material,
-* Node.js
+* NodeJS, NestJS,
 * Unit Testing: Jest, Mocha, Chai
 * Git, GitHub